jhkrug/jhkrug.github.io/_posts/2015-01-13-simple_alma_printing.md

 Quite some time before implementing Alma we had decided that we would no longer be generating printed notices.
 The only thing we would be printing would be hold shelf slips to be placed into requested items before placing on the hold shelf.
-This simplifies the task but I think that the solution we came up with is extensible if more printing than this is required.
+This simplifies the task, but I think that the solution we came up with is extensible if more printing than this is required.

 <!--more-->